rahulametaa/gitDemo/README.md

 # gitDemo
-This is for learning purpose
+This is for learning purposes
+Adding first line to it